-5 years on, lets all clap our hands for the HGFA's to finaly sort-out this simple long standing "wording over site" with CASA, this matter put simply, allows an AeroChute Trike to legally fly in Australia, But not the Safer & Lighter BlackHawk LowBoy-II Quad with suspension & Steering ... read more here...
+After over 5 years, the HGFA's finally sort-out the simple long standing "wording over site" with CASA, this matter put simply, allows an AeroChute Trike to legally fly in Australia, But not the Safer & Lighter BlackHawk LowBoy-II Quad and other wheeled PPG equipment.

 A syllabus we wrote on Wheeled Launch & Landing procedures !